 The partition table is corrupted if the whole disk shows as "Not Initialized" in disk management.
 To repair the corrupted partition table and recover data from an uninitialized disk, you'll need to go through the 3 phrases listed below:

 When the disk shows "Not Initialize", you can reinitialize the disk in Disk Management.
 Follow these steps now:

 Step 1.
 Right-click on "This PC/My Computer", select "Manage", and enter Disk Management.

 Step 2.
 Right-click on the disk which is showing as "Not Initialized" and select "Initialize Disk".

 Step 3.
 Choose the desired partition style for the selected disk - MBR or GPT, and click "OK" to confirm.

 If you have saved important data on the disk, don't rush to create new partitions on the disk.
 Your current job is to perform hard disk data recovery and restore all saved data from the unallocated disk.

 How do you initialize disks without losing data?
-ALL-IN-ONE data recovery software - EaseUS Data Recovery Wizard to supports to recover files from those lost partitions on unallocated disk under Windows 10/8.1/8/7/Vista/XP, etc. in only three steps.
+ALL-IN-ONE data recovery software - EaseUS Data Recovery Wizard supports recovering files from those lost partitions on unallocated disks under Windows 11/10/8.1/8/7/Vista/XP, etc., in only three steps.
 Download this professional partition data recovery tool if you still have some files and folders that need to be recovered.

 Step 1.
 Select and scan the lost partition